samarsoren/santali-spell-suggestion-wordlist/santali_spell_wordlist_license.md

 - ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license.
 - No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## AI-safe Usage Note:
+- This dataset may be used for **non-commercial AI and NLP research** only.
+- Commercial AI training or use of this dataset **requires explicit permission** from the copyright holder.

 ## Disclaimer:
 This dataset is provided "as-is" without any warranty.
 The copyright holder does not take responsibility for misuse or misinterpretation of the dataset.